Designing Parallel Algorithms for Community Detection using Arachne: Algorithms

 These two phases together form one iteration of the algorithm, which is repeated until no further improvement in modularity can be achieved.

 In our parallel implementation of the Louvain algorithm, we go beyond the straightforward approach of parallelizing the main for-loop.
-Our primary optimizations leverage the features of Arachne and Arkouda to accelerate both the local-moving and aggregation phases of the algorithm.
-The specific improvements and detailed workings of our approach are outlined below:
+Our primary optimizations take advantage of the features of Arachne and Arkouda to accelerate both the local-moving and aggregation phases of the algorithm.
+The specific improvements and detailed workings of our approach are described below.